 - Week Five: The roots of modern fantasy in late 19th and early 20th centuries.

 Texts: The Princess And The Goblin (George MacDonald), Peter and Wendy (JM Barrie)

 - Week Six: Disney, young adult literature and the modern fairytale.

 Texts: Snow White And The Seven Dwarfs (1937), The Little Mermaid (1989), Coraline (Neil Gaiman)

-To register for the class, click the button below.
-If you’re interested in purchasing registration as a gift — a perfect holiday treat for the fantasy reader in your life! — then please email PointNorthMedia@gmail.com.
+To purchase this class and gain access to the download, click the button below.
+If you’re interested in purchasing registration as a gift — a perfect treat for the fantasy reader in your life! — then please email PointNorthMedia@gmail.com.